mattpage/vimfiles/README.md

 'ctrl+u'  scroll up
 '\rtw'    remove trailing whitespace
 '\rts'    remove trailing whitespace
-'\cp'     copy the file path of the current buffer to the clipboard ']q'      next item in quickfix
+']q'      next item in quickfix
 '[q'      prev item in quickfix
-'\y'      yank to system clipboard
+'\y'      yank to clipboard
-'\p'      paste from system clipboard
+'\ya'     yank all to clipboard
+'\yy'     yank line to clipboard
-'\d'      delete to system clipboard
+'\d'      delete to clipboard
+'\p'      paste after cursor from clipboard
+'\P'      paste before cursor from clipboard
+'\cp'     copy the relative file path of the current buffer to the clipboard '\cP'     copy the absolute file path of the current buffer to the clipboard
 ```

 ### a.vim